LiuYuancheng/Power_Grid_Simulation_System_Document/1_Introduction_Doc/1_System_Introduction.md

 This simulator provides several interfaces for enhanced functionality:

-- **Logistic Level Signal Simulation**: Simulates voltage high/low signals for interaction with the PLC simulator, enabling control system logic testing.
+- **Logical Level Signal Simulation**: Simulates voltage high/low signals for interaction with the PLC simulator, enabling control system logic testing.
 - **Analog Level Signal Simulation**: Simulates linear analog signals (such as Volt, Amp, Wat and RPM) that are fed into Metering Units (MU) and RTU simulators, ensuring accurate data flow representation.
 - **Weather Integration**: Interfaces with live city weather data to dynamically adjust solar and wind power generation based on real-world conditions, reflecting the impact of environmental factors on energy production.
 - **Power Link Interface**: Connects to other digital equivalent systems (such as railway systems or smart factories) to share "power" status data, enabling integrated simulations across multiple digital infrastructures.